 Insurance policies such as those for healthcare and cancer are classified as third-sector insurance policies (For additional information, please refer to the Glossary).
-Entry into the third-sector insurance industry was first permitted only to foreign life insurance companies in the early 1970s, but after drastic industry reforms in 1995 and the full liberalization of the third-sector insurance market in 2001, domestic companies were also allowed to sell insurance.
-The number of in-force health insurance contracts in the third-sector has been consistently on the rise, and such contracts have become the main life insurance product.
+Entry into the third-sector insurance industry was first permitted only to foreign life insurance companies in the early 1970s, but after drastic industry reforms in 1995 and the full liberalization of the third-sector insurance market in 2001, domestic companies were also allowed to sell insurance.26 The number of in-force health insurance contracts in the third-sector has been consistently on the rise,27 and such contracts have become the main life insurance product.
 In recent years, new product types such as special medical insurance (medical insurance with relaxed underwriting regulations) for "people with chronic illnesses and pre-existing conditions" have been developed for people who previously had difficulty joining private health insurance plans.
 Against this backdrop, the number of in-force contracts in the private health insurance sector has been increasing annually.
-In 2016, the number of medical insurance contracts that specifically covered services such as hospitalization and surgical security in their main life insurance sections had grown to 35.29 million.
-But the private health insurance insurance sections had grown to 35.29 million.
+In 2016, the number of medical insurance contracts that specifically covered services such as hospitalization and surgical security in their main life insurance sections had grown to 35.29 million.28